Depreciation and amortisation

-- No deduction generally is allowed for a contingent liability until such liability is fixed and determinable.
+- No deduction generally is allowed for a contingent liability until such liability is fixed, determinable, and economic performance has occurred.

 - Costs incurred for entertainment must meet strict tests to be deductible.
 The deduction for business meal and entertainment expenses generally is 50% of the expenses paid or incurred before 1 January 2018.
 Under P.L.
-115-97, for amounts paid or incurred after 31 December 2017, this deduction generally is no longer available (note, however, that business meals without entertainment remain 50% deductible).
+115-97, for amounts paid or incurred after 31 December 2017, entertainment expenses are 100% disallowed.
+All meals, including meals associated with entertainment (if separately invoiced), remain 50% deductible).
+Note: For 2021 and 2022, meals from restaurants are 100% deductible.
 There also are limitations on the deductibility of international and domestic business travel expenses.

 - Royalty payments, circulation costs, mine exploration and development costs, and other miscellaneous costs of carrying on a business are deductible, subject to certain conditions and limits.

 - Compensation paid by a publicly traded corporation to its CEO, CFO, and three additional officers is generally subject to a USD 1 million per-year deduction limit.
 P.L.
 115-97 eliminated the prior-law exception for performance-based compensation and extended the deduction limit to all compensation payments, including payments after termination of employment.
+Because the deduction limitation applies to payments after separation, there may be more than five employees that are subject to the limitation in a given tax year.
 The limitation now also applies to certain privately held corporations that have public debt and foreign corporations that trade on US exchanges through American Depository Receipts (ADRs).

 Net operating losses (NOLs)